buttonwoodcx/doc-bcx-aurelia-dnd/src/tutorial/reorderable-repeat.md

 `npm i bcx-aurelia-reorderable-repeat` or `yarn add bcx-aurelia-reorderable-repeat`.

-> For aurelia-cli users, please make sure to use version `1.0.0-beta.1` or above.
+> For aurelia-cli users, please make sure to use aurelia-cli version `1.0.0-beta.1` or above.

 ### Load plugin